 We Encourage Our Clients to Challenge the ALR

 At the Law Offices of Randall B. Isenberg, we almost always recommend requesting a hearing and challenging an ALR.
 If you have strong evidence to support your case, you could win your ALR hearing and avoid serving this type of penalty.
-But you do need a lawyer for a DMV hearing in Texas to have the best chance of winning.
+But you do need a DMV hearing lawyer in Texas to have the best chance of winning.

 Even when we cannot stop your ALR in this type of hearing, there are some reasons why challenging the revocation is a good idea, including: